ELEVATED MOVE: Weighted Water Run

 Your legs and glutes must work harder in the pool than they do on land.

 You already have the classic move mastered.
-But instead of moving onto something entirely new, it’s time to challenge yourself to build off of what you’ve built and perfectly execute a next-level strength move.
-Think of this as a 2.0 version of a move you know and love.
+But instead of being satisfied at that, it’s time to build off the basics and learn to perfectly perform next-level variations.
+Think of them as 2.0 versions of exercises you already know and love.
 Here, the latest in our Elevated Move series:

 THE MOVE: Weighted Water Run